Easy Black Bean Soup

 • 3 large cloves of garlic, minced

-• 1 teaspoon chili seasoning
+• 1 teaspoon taco seasoning or chili seasoning

 • 1/2 teaspoon dried oregano